Nearly geodesic surfaces are filling: Introduction

-Let $M$ be a closed hyperbolic $3$-manifold and $\tm$ the universal cover.
-A surface $S$ in $M$ is $(1+\epsilon)$-\qf if its limit set $\partial\ts \subset \partial \tm$ is a $(1+\epsilon)$-quasicircle (but not a $(1+\epsilon')$-quasicircle for any $\epsilon'<\epsilon$).
-A homotopy class $[S]$ is \textit{filling} if for every $S' \in [S]$, $M-S'$ consists of components contractible in $M$.
-Rubinstein-Sageev \cite{rsFillingSurfaces} define $[S]$ to be \textit{strongly filling} if for any $p \neq q \in \partial \tm$, there is an $\ts$ covering $S$ such that $p,q $ belong to different components of $\partial\tm -\partial \ts$.
-The genus of a totally geodesic surface is the smallest genus of an orientable surface in its \cbility class.
-In this paper, we prove \begin{theorem} Let $M$ be a closed hyperbolic $3$-manifold.
-There exist $\epsilon_0, g_0>0$ such that every homotopy class of $(1+\epsilon)$-\qf surfaces with $0<\epsilon\leq \epsilon_0$ or totally geodesic surfaces of genus $\geq g_0$ is strongly filling. \end{theorem} Kahn and \mkv \cite{kmImmersingAlmostGeodesic} prove that $M$ has infinitely many $(1+\epsilon)$-\qf surfaces for $\epsilon<\epsilon_0$.
-Moreover, the proof of \Cref{nearly geodesic are filling} shows that all but finitely many totally geodesic hypersurfaces of a closed hyperbolic manifold are strongly filling.
-An immersed surface $S \subset M$ is \textit{$\pi_1$-injective} if the induced homomorphism $\pi_1(S)\rightarrow \pi_1(M)$ is injective.
-For the rest of the paper, we set $\epsilon_0$ and $g_0$ as in \Cref{nearly geodesic are filling}. \begin{cor} Let $M$ be a closed hyperbolic $3$-manifold.
-The set of quasi-Fuchsian \poi embedded surfaces in $M$ is decomposed into \begin{enumerate} \item at most finitely many totally geodesic surfaces of genus $<g_0$, and \item surfaces with quasi-Fuchsian constant $\geq 1+\epsilon_0$. \end{enumerate} \end{cor} The resolution of the tameness conjecture \cite{aiTameness,cgTameness} implies that a \poi surface in $M$ is either quasi-Fuchsian or virtually fibered (lifts to a fiber of a finite cover that is a surface bundle over $S^1$).
+For the rest of the paper, we set $\gn $ and $\epsilon_0$ as in \Cref{nearly geodesic are filling}. \begin{cor} Let $M$ be a closed hyperbolic $3$-manifold.
+The set of embedded \poi quasi-Fuchsian surfaces in $M$ is decomposed into \begin{enumerate} \item at most finitely many totally geodesic surfaces of genus $<\gn $, and \item surfaces with quasi-Fuchsian constant $\geq 1+\epsilon_0$. \end{enumerate} \end{cor} We construct infinitely many closed hyperbolic $3$-manifolds each of which contains infinitely many embedded \poi \qf surfaces in \Cref{example of closed hyp 3mf with infinite embedded QF surfaces}.
+A combination of theorems due to Thurston \cite{twGeoTop} and Bonahon \cite{bfBoutsDesVar} proves that a \poi surface $S$ in $M$ is either quasi-Fuchsian or virtually fibered ($S$ lifts to a fiber of a finite cover of $M$ that is a surface bundle over $S^1$).
 The supremum principal curvature of a fibered minimal surface $F$ is $> 1$ by \cite{ukclosedminSurfaceHyperbolic,hlBeyondAlmostFu} and the Hausdorff dimension of the limit set of $F$ is $2$.
 Thus \Cref{embedded minimal surfaces of sufficiently small curvature is geodesic} implies that any sequence of \poi surfaces in $M$ is eventually self-intersecting or uniformly away from being totally geodesic. \begin{cor} Let $M$ be a closed hyperbolic $3$-manifold.
-If $S \hookrightarrow M$ is an embedded minimal surface, then $S$ is either a totally geodesic surface of genus $<g_0$ or a quasi-Fuchsian surface of supreme principal curvature $\geq \frac{\epsilon_0}{\epsilon_0+2}$. \end{cor}
+If $S \hookrightarrow M$ is an embedded minimal surface, then $S$ is either a totally geodesic surface of genus $<\gn $ or has supreme principal curvature $\geq \frac{\epsilon_0}{\epsilon_0+2}$. \end{cor}